 Everything.
 A Physicists is the high-tech "Jack-of-all-Trades".
 Some jobs that WWU teachers or graduates have held are computer drafting at a semi-conductor equipment manufacturer, teaching at the high school and college level, managing in a high-tech company, programming at a phone company, researching on a quantum computer project, processing financial data, and managing a factory.

 You may even have heard of some of the more famous physicists.
 Einstein, Fermi, and Feynman are still studied in history books for their work on atomic weapons and power.
 Gorden Moore, co-founder of Intel, holds a Ph.D. in Chemistry and Physics.
 Angela Merkel, current Chancellor of Germany, has a degree in physics.

 What do Physicists earn?

 Salaries depend on the type of job you take and on the education level you have.
-In the top picture to the right, salaries for a bachelors degree are listed.
-If you teach high school, your salary will be on the left end of the red bar.
+Salaries for a bachelors degree range from $50k to $70k per year.
+If you teach high school, your salary will be on the lower end of that range.
 If you work for the government, it will be in the center.
-If you work for a company like Intel, Google, AMD, TI, or Applied Materials, it will be on the right end.
+If you work for a company like Intel, Google, AMD, TI, or Applied Materials, it will be on the higher end of that range.
 Completing a Ph.D. in physics increases this amount considerably.
-The picture at the right compares starting salaries for all typical education levels.
-These salaries increase further with experience.
-For example, a high-tech company posted a job in late 2010 for a Ph.D. in physics with five years experience for a starting salary of $140,000 plus bonuses and stock options.
+Starting salaries in the private sector range from $95k to $125k per year.
+This salary increases further with experience.